The Arm architecture provides the foundations for the design of a processor or core, things we refer to as a Processing Element (PE).

 The architecture uses a number of terms, usually written in small capital letters in documentation, which have very specific meanings.
 While the Arm Architecture Reference Manuals provide a full definition of each term, here we will look at the most common terms and what they mean to programmers.

 PE Processing Element

 Processing Element (PE) is a generic term for an implementation of the Arm architecture.
 You can think of a PE as anything that has its own program counter and can execute a program.
-For example, the Arm ARM states:
+For example, the Arm Architecture Reference Manual states:

 The states that determine how a PE operates, including the current Exception level and security state, and in AArch32 state, the PE mode.

 Manuals use the generic term PE because there are many different potential micro-architectures.
 For example, the following micro-architectures are possible in the Arm Cortex-A processors:

 - Cortex-A8 is a single core, single-thread processor.
 The entire processor is a PE.